 Hence, it is very essential to measure how much time employees spend on various tasks, such as meetings and emails.
 Also, you should ask if all those meetings are really important.
 Thus , one may easily calculate the non productive time of most employers.

-The author has listed 12 HR matrix for driving employee productivity in your organization.
+The author has listed 12 HR metrices for driving employee productivity in your organization.
 An attempt has also been made to define and furnish a method of calculation in each case.
 Human Resource interventions required in each case has also been mentioned.
-This is owing to the fact that without employees being motivated ,and corrective action not taken, HR metrics, alone may not serve the purpose
+This is owing to the fact that without employees being motivated ,and corrective action not taken, HR metrics, alone may not serve the purpose.

 1 Employee Productivity Rate | HR KPI Library